- When do you check if I'm making SAP?

-Students whose eligibility for financial aid has been terminated may appeal the decision, in writing, to the Office of Student Financial Aid and Enrollment Services (SFAES) if they believe that they had extenuating circumstances that led to their unsatisfactory progress.
-SFAES will notify students of the appeal outcome via the preferred e-mail account the student designated in the Automated Student Access Program (ASAP).
+Students whose eligibility for financial aid has been terminated may appeal the decision, in writing, to the Office of Financial Aid and Scholarships if they believe that they had extenuating circumstances that led to their unsatisfactory progress.
+The Office of Financial Aid and Scholarships will notify students of the appeal outcome via the preferred e-mail account the student designated in the Automated Student Access Program (ASAP).
 For more information regarding the appeal process, please visit our SAP Appeal webpage.

 Back to Top